Skip to main content

 If This Didn't Work

-• Windows only: Uninstall it under Settings > Apps > Installed apps.
-Grab the latest x64 and x86 versions from Microsoft and Microsoft.
-Reboot when you’re done.
+• Uninstall any old versions under Settings > Apps > Installed apps, then grab the latest x64 and x86 installers from Microsoft and Microsoft.
+Reboot after installing.

 • Switch Network Profile